 Woody Powell, Professor of Education, Sociology, Business, and Engineering and Faculty Co-Director, Center on Philanthropy and Civil Society, Stanford University

-Shanker Satyanath, Associate Professor of Politics, New York University
+Shanker Satyanath, Professor of Politics, New York University

-James Vreeland, Associate Professor of International Relations, School of Foreign Service, Georgetown University
+James Vreeland, Professor of Politics and International Affairs, Princeton University

 Kent Weaver, Distinguished Professor; Professor of Public Policy, Georgetown Public Policy Institute, Georgetown University and Senior Fellow, Governance Studies, The Brookings Institution